Free shipping within the US & Canada

 A heavily braced acoustic guitar with a TurboTail remains a heavily braced acoustic guitar (with a very cool looking little tail piece).

-However, as soon as we broadened our tests to include nylon string classical guitars, we immediately noticed significant results.
+However, as soon as we broadened our tests to include nylon string classical guitars, set up with steel strings, we immediately noticed significant results.
 Players conducting our sound tests also noticed.
 They started to say things like “Wow!” and “That sounds amazing.”

-Our theory is in line with common guitar building wisdom: More lightly braced guitars produce more volume and bass.
+Our theory about why this occurred is in line with common guitar building wisdom: More lightly braced guitars produce more volume and bass.
 More importantly, guitarists who tried our test guitars assured us that the tone was really pleasing, with great note separation, clarity, and dynamic range.

-Fingerstyle players in particular found the resulting hybrid classical guitar with steel strings to be amazing.
-It allowed them to express more, to literally dig into the strings and feel the notes coming right out of their fingers.
-The hybrid classical guitar with steel strings was truly a responsive guitar unlike any standard steel string guitar that they had ever played before.
+Fingerstyle players in particular found these classical guitars with steel strings and the TurboTail to be amazing.
+These Turbo Guitars allowed them to express more, to literally dig into the strings and feel the notes coming right out of their fingers.
+The Turbo Guitar was a truly responsive guitar, unlike any standard steel string guitar that they had ever played before.

 Who knows how long it will be before guitar manufactures start to build lightly braced guitars with TurboTails.